Ledmonds/space-sanke/ReadMe.md

 ## Other Files:
 - bugs.txt: Contains current known bugs in game that need to be resolved.
-- readMe.txt: ReadMe file for game.
+- ReadMe.txt: ReadMe file for game.
 - toDo.txt: Contains a list of new features to be added into game.
 - changelog.txt: Tracks changes made through various versions.
 - credits.txt: Crediting file for Creative Commons content used within game.